 He wrote that he decided to become active in this project when he learned about last year’s public meeting that Kinzie attended with an owner of a local cement company.
 The meeting occurred before Kinzie filed for office.
 Kinzie expressed “strong and vocal” support of the wind development at that meeting, and the things Kinzie said at the meeting “do not match what he is now saying,” Howerter wrote.
 Kinzie explained this issue in the commission meeting Monday.
 He said he was for the development in February 2020 but now as a commissioner he is conducting due diligence before deciding if he supports the development based on its benefit to the county and its residents.

 “At the very least, I would like to see the three Labette County commissioners issue a strong statement requesting and urging the smaller Labette County cities to pass a three and one half mile protective barrier around their cities and schools that would prohibit windmills in those areas.
 This protective barrier would be similar to the one the Parsons City Commission has already passed.
 This three and one half mile protective barrier should include the cities of Mound Valley, Edna, Valeda, Bartlett, Oswego, Chetopa, Dennis and Altamont.
 The barrier will protect the rights of the people in this communities,” he wrote.

 The last recall effort relating to the Labette County Commission was 31 years ago when a committee attempted to remove Commissioner Joe Renfro.
-Renfro challenged and a judge ruled the petition was invalid because notary publics failed to state dates that petition sponsors had signed.
+The recall effort failed.